apache/apisix-website/website/blog/2022/06/14/how-mse-supports-canary-release-with-apache-apisix.md

 - Apache APISIX
 - API Gateway
 - Alibaba Cloud
-- Microservice Engine
+- Microservice
+- MSE
+- Traffic
 description: This article describes how Alibaba Cloud's microservice engine MSE is based on the flexible routing capabilities of Apache APISIX, cooperates with MSE's full-link grayscale capabilities, and achieves full-link grayscale through minimal configuration and code-free intrusion.
-tags: [User Case]
+tags: [Technology]
 ---

 > This article describes how Alibaba Cloud's microservice engine MSE is based on the flexible routing capabilities of Apache APISIX, cooperates with MSE's full-link grayscale capabilities, and achieves full-link grayscale through minimal configuration and code-free intrusion.